kamailio/kamailio-docs/kamailio-install-guide-git/docs/index.md

 To complete all the steps in this tutorial, it is required to have a **MySQL** or **MariaDB** server installed.
 Consult the documentation of **MySQL** or **MariaDB** server for Debian for a proper installation.

-For testing purposes, it can just be done with `apt install mysql-server` or `apt install default-mysql-server`.
+For testing purposes, it can just be done with `apt-get install mysql-server` or `apt-get install default-mysql-server`.
 During or after installation you may have to complete some configuration steps, such as setting the password for mysql root user or initialize the database system.

 ## Getting Sources From GIT ##